 Sketch, EllyStar and I flew down to Atlanta at the crack of dawn Thursday morning and met up with Punzy at the airport.
-We enjoyed our now annual ritual of checking in before the crowd, standing in a short line for badges, and then having a leisurely breakfast at Caribou Coffee.
-Sketch and I spent the afternoon exploring the Buckhead area of Atlanta before joining our roommates in a pregame nap, then changing into our Mal and Inara costumes from Firefly for a photoshoot with UV Photography.
-We enjoyed our shoot, and then met up with the crew plus my brother and sister in law for delicious sushi dinner at Pacific Rim Bistro!
-Afterwards we enjoyed an evening and drinking in costume in the Marriott lobby hang out in lobby – we just missed Joey Fatone who showed up at the Pulse bar right after we left!
+We enjoyed our annual ritual of checking in before the crowd, standing in a short line for badges, and then having a leisurely breakfast at Caribou Coffee.
+Sketch and I spent the afternoon exploring the Buckhead area of Atlanta before joining our roommates in a pre-game nap and then changing into our Mal and Inara costumes from Firefly for a photoshoot with UV Photography.
+We enjoyed our shoot, and then met up with the crew for delicious sushi dinner at Pacific Rim Bistro!
+Afterwards we enjoyed an evening and drinking in costume in the Marriott lobby, and just missed Joey Fatone who showed up at the Pulse bar right after we left!

 Saturday morning Sketch was super hungover, but the rest of us got up and watched the parade on TV as we ate breakfast.
 This was the first year they were broadcasting the parade on network TV in addition to Dragon*Con TV and the announcers were excellent, and much better than the DCTV ones.
 Scarlet arrived from the airport and we all got dressed in our Sailor Senshi winter school uniforms and met up with Lionel at 2pm for a fun shoot.
-Once we were done Sketch was feeling better and joined us as Castle, and we all grabbed some lunch and took some more photos in the Hilton.
+Once we were done Sketch was feeling better and joined us as Richard Castle, and we all grabbed some lunch and took some more photos in the Hilton.
 We took a nap in the late afternoon before getting pumped up to hit the Aquarium party.
 I got into my Emerald Empress costume while Scarlet wore Figment and Punzy got into Voltron and we walked over at 8PM.
 We had an absolute blast!
 We took photos, drank, and danced our butts off to the awesome tunes until the party wrapped at 11PM.
 It had been several years since we’d gone to the Aquarium party and I had forgotten how much fun it was!
 The line for the shuttle back was huge so we caught an Uber back to the Marriott with a very entertaining driver who got a kick out of my Eye of Ekron.
-Back at the Marriott we hung out in lobby, but as we hadn’t eaten dinner were soon starving.
-We all chipped in for horribly overpriced Marriott pizza and ate it in the room at 2AM AND IT WAS DELICIOUS.
+We hadn’t eaten dinner and were starving, so we all chipped in for horribly overpriced Marriott pizza and ate it in the room at 2AM AND IT WAS DELICIOUS.

-Sunday I got into my childhood dream costume – Belle’s yellow ball gown from Beauty and the Beast.
-It was a last minute idea so I had to improvise the hair out of three different wigs and it came out pretty well all things considered.
+Sunday I got into my childhood dream costume: Belle’s yellow ball gown from Beauty and the Beast.
+It was a last minute idea so I had to improvise the hair out of three different wigs but it came out pretty well.
 Sketch was dressed as the human Beast and he and I headed downstairs with EllyStar as Snow White.
-It was my first time cosplaying a Disney Princess, and Sunday morning is peak “bring your kids to the Marriot and get a free Disney Experience” time for parents, so I got a crash course in being “on” for the kids.
-I’d taught kids in high school so it wasn’t totally out of my wheelhouse and I got the hang of it.
-While we were taking pics with some kids one little girl beelined for a Cinderella coming down the hall, who kneeled down and this girl completely knocked her flat with a hug.
+It was my first time cosplaying a Disney Princess, and Sunday morning is peak “bring your kids to the Marriott and get a free Disney Experience” time for parents, so I got a crash course in being “on.”
+I’d taught little kids in high school so it wasn’t totally out of my wheelhouse and I got the hang of it.
+While we were taking pics with some kids one little girl ran at a Cinderella coming down the hall, and knocked her flat with a hug.
 Another five-year-old girl came running over to me saying “Belle!
 I’m so happy you’re here!” which was adorable.
-After a few hours of working the floor I got a smoothie at the food court and did photoshoot at columns before hitting up the Dealer’s Room.
+After a few hours of working the floor I got a smoothie at the food court and did a photoshoot at the columns before hitting up the Dealer’s Room.
 Rob and I were struggling by 4pm and went back to change into regular clothes.
-SO NICE!
 We enjoyed the costuming museum set up by the costuming track, got a late sushi and milk tea lunch and hit up a 3-D printing panel in the Hilton which was really informative.
-That night we changed into Disney poodle skirts for EllyStar’s group, MST3K’d the masquerade while drinking, then half-drunk went to Metro Café for dinner before hanging out in the lobby.
-Around midnight I didn’t feel well; I could feel a cold coming on, we ended up going upstairs before 1am to pack up and go to bed.
-I woke up Monday completely congested with a slamming case of con plague that would knock me out for the next week, but we had a blast so it was worth it.
-I considered it a fair tradeoff considering I’d had a healthy Katsucon and Anime Boston earlier in the year.
+That night we changed into Disney poodle skirts for EllyStar’s group, MST3K’d the masquerade while drinking, then went to Metro Café for dinner before hanging out in the lobby.
+Around midnight I didn’t feel well; I ended up going upstairs before 1am.
+I woke up Monday with a slamming case of con plague that would knock me out for the next week, but we had a blast so it was worth it.
+I considered it a fair trade-off considering I’d had a healthy Katsucon and Anime Boston earlier in the year.